NessJade96/18-NoSQL-Social-Network-API/README.md

 ## User Setup:

-in your terminal run the following commands to invoke the application:
-`npm i` to install packages
-`npm run seed` seeds the mongoDB
-`npm run start` starts the live server
+To use this at home, in your terminal run the following commands to invoke the application: -`npm i` to install packages. -`npm run seed` seeds the mongoDB. -`npm run start` starts the live server.

 ## User story: